IanLunn/Sequence/DOCUMENTATION.md

 Regardless of how you position steps, Sequence will find the offsetLeft and offsetTop (the final X/Y positions of an element after `top`, `margin`, `border` etc CSS properties are applied) then use these values to move the canvas so the current step is always shown within the container.
 Simply lay out steps as you wish -- using the CSS you are used to -- and Sequence will animate to an active step as necessary.

 There is one special condition to the above.
 A step should not be given a `transform` property via CSS.
-The `transform` property should instead be specified as data attributes applied to the step's HTML element.
+The `transform` property should instead be specified as [data attributes](#using-data-attributes-to-transform-steps) applied to the step's HTML element.
 This is to work around current browser limitations.

+**Browser Support**: The latest versions of all major desktop browsers support 2D transforms.
+However, Internet Explorer versions 11 and below do not support the CSS property `transform-style: preserve-3d`.
+Should you use Sequence's 3D via the data-attributes `data-sequence-z`, `data-sequence-rotate-x`, and `data-sequence-rotate-y`, Sequence will cause these browsers to go into [fallback mode](#browser-support-and-fallback-mode).

 ##### Using Data Attributes to Transform Steps